Quainton Road railway station: Expansion of the Wotton Tramway

-The line was heavily used for the shipment of bricks from the brickworks around Brill, and of cattle and milk from the dairy farms on the Wotton estate.
-By 1875, the line was carrying around 40,000 gallons (180,000 L; 48,000 US gal) of milk each year.
+The line was used heavily for the shipment of bricks from the brickworks around Brill, and of cattle and milk from the dairy farms on the Wotton estate.
+By 1875, the line was carrying around 40,000 gallons (180,000 litres) of milk each year.
 Delivery of linseed cake to the dairy farms and of coal to the area's buildings were also important uses of the line.
-The line also began to carry large quantities of manure from London to the area's farms, carrying 3,200 tons (3,300 t) in 1872.
+The line also began to carry large quantities of manure from London to the area's farms, carrying 3,200 tons (3,300 tonnes) in 1872.
 As it was the only physical link between the Tramway and the national railway network, almost all of this traffic passed through Quainton Road station.